-Holding on to a childish mind is futile, and we cannot call ourselves grown-ups until the innocence of childhood has been transformed into adulthood.
-This is a universal struggle for all people – and Volkano’s claim is that we lose our essence in this transformation, and that we become removed from ourselves.
+Holding on to a childish mind is impossible, we cannot call ourselves grown-ups until the innocence of childhood has been transformed into adulthood awareness of the sometimes harsh reality.
+This is a universal struggle for all and Volkano’s claim is that we lose our essence in this transformation, and that we become removed from our true selves.
 The dead animals, the raw meat, the belts – they all symbolise the harsh adult life, the feeling of being trapped and unfree, which is forced on all of us through schooling and upbringing, and which we cannot escape.
 Thus, Volkano’s deeply symbolic imagery communicates, very specifically, the difficult transition from childhood to adulthood.
-His peculiar portraits tell us of the pain of this journey and about the harsh reality in which children must find their place.
+His peculiar portraits tell us about the pain of this journey and about the harsh reality, in which children must find their place.
 You could argue that, for Volkano, the attempt to grow up is as bloody and raw as a piece of meat.
 The faces of the children express the grief, shame and apathy of a victim.
 Volkano reflects the removal of our free voice and spontaneous happiness as we grow up and, for the sake of adapting to the outside world, begin to violate ourselves.
 And there is no doubt that this loss of innocence is associated with melancholy and sadness, and this, as well as his own grief and anger about the loss, is evident in his impactful works.